irena-flextool/flextool/docs/results.md

   - *retired* - capacity the model decided to retire in the beginning of the given period
   - *total* - sum of *existing*, *invested* and *retired* capacities
 - `unit`, `connection` and `node` objects `invest_marginal` parameter - marginal cost to invest in one more MW or MWh of capacity (zero value means that the model has invested in optimal amount; negative value means that if the model would be able to invest more, it could reduce total cost by the stated amount per MW or MWh; positive value means the cost is higher than the benefit by the stated amount per MW or MWh)
+- `group` parameter `slack_capacity_margin` - use of slack variable and the associated penalty cost to meet the capacity margin requirement in the period

 ## CO2 emissions